-This is the sum of Local, State, and Other licensed databases (data elements #454 through #456).
+- 456 Local - 457 State (state government or state library) - 458 Other cooperative agreements (or consortia) within state or region - 459Total LicensedThis is the sum of Local, State, and Other licensed databasesDatabases(data elements #456 through #458).

 Current Serial Subscriptions

 Current serial subscriptions are arrangements by which, in return for a sum paid in advance, serials are provided for a specified number of issues.
 Include current serial subscriptions in print, electronic, and digital formats.